cyrus-and/chrome-remote-interface/README.md

 - `port`: [Remote Debugging Protocol][rdb] port.
 Defaults to `9222`;
 - `chooseTab`: callback used to determine which remote tab attach to.
 Takes the array returned by `http://host:port/json` containing the tab list and must return the numeric index of a tab.
-Defaults to a function that returns the active one (`function (tabs) { return 0; }`).
+Defaults to a function which returns the active one (`function (tabs) { return 0; }`).

 `callback` is a listener automatically added to the `connect` event of the